ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Takeoff while in VTOL mode.

-The vehicle will climb straight up at it’s current location to the specified altitude as a delta above its current altitude.
+The vehicle will climb straight up from it’s current location to the specified altitude as a delta above its current altitude.

-However, if :ref:`Q_OPTIONS<Q_OPTIONS>` bit 3 is set (use altitude reference frames for VTOL takeoff), then the altitude value (in the specified reference frame) will be used for the target altitude, instead of a delta above current altitude.
-If the command is begun while the vehicle is already flying, the vehicle will climb straight up to the specified altitude, if the vehicle is already above the altitude the command will be ignored and the mission will move onto the next command immediately.
+However, if :ref:`Q_OPTIONS<Q_OPTIONS>` bit 3 is set (use altitude reference frames for VTOL takeoff), then the altitude value (in the specified reference frame) will be used for the target altitude, instead of a delta above the current altitude.
+If the command is begun while the vehicle is already flying, the vehicle will climb straight up to the specified altitude, if the vehicle is already above the altitude the command will be ignored and the mission will move on to the next command immediately.

 **Command parameters**